An army moves on its stomach.

 Cherise snaps back into her normal brilliant self, and we register on.
 And on and on.
 This is a big election, folks tell us.

-Ohio needs a casino
+Ohio needs a casino, one woman says.

 Let the consumer decide, another quotes — referring not to the decision to gamble money away at the casino but to the decision to gamble your entire financial solvency away at the payday lenders.